openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-pasteboard.md

 **Possible Causes**

-The target data cannot be copied, such as read-only data.
+The data is read-only and cannot be copied.

 **Solution**